Franz Reichelt: Eiffel Tower jump

-Hervieu, who was present to witness the demonstration, also attempted to dissuade him from making the jump.
+Hervieu, who was present to witness the demonstration, also attempted to dissuade Reichelt from making the jump.
 He was concerned that the parachute needed longer to fully open than the few seconds the drop from the first platform would allow, and he also presented other technical objections to which Reichelt could not provide a satisfactory response.
 Reichelt finally replied that:

 Ropes had been suspended between the legs of the tower by the police at Reichelt's request to prevent the crowds from spilling onto the landing zone, and he spent some time discussing the arrangements with the marshals and ensuring that there was sufficient space for his landing before going to the stairs to climb to the first platform.